- What is an internal knowledge base?

 - Guru: Guru is another knowledge management solution sorting contextually relevant information with AI-powered recommendations.
 It lets users build a community of members alongside content categorization options.

 The bottom line: your choice of a knowledge base platform will depend on your organizational needs—in the present and future.
-So, ideate and identify your organisation's knowledge-sharing needs to make the right call.
+So, ideate and identify your organization's knowledge-sharing needs to make the right call.

 4. Establish a user-friendly structure and guidelines